weezy20/crng/README.md

 ### Example Flow for 10 Flips
 1. Fetch 1024 quantum bytes from ANU QRNG
-2. Save quantum bytes to `qrandom_bytes.hex`
+2. Save quantum bytes to `qrandom.bytes`
 3. Generate 9 flips (9 × 1024 = 9,216 bytes) using quantum-seeded CSRNG
 4. Use the original 1024 quantum bytes for the 10th flip
 5. Count total 1s vs 0s across all 10,240 bytes
-6. Determine outcome: more 1s = YES, more 0s = N
+6. Determine outcome: more 1s = YES, more 0s = NO

 ### Output
 ```